kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 Checkpoint data may contain sensitive information from process memory, including secrets, tokens, and encryption keys.
 Checkpoint artifacts must be treated as sensitive data, stored with the handling expected for Secrets, and subject to the same access controls.
 Encryption of checkpoint data at rest is CRIU-level work and is out of scope for this KEP.
+Once it is available, the certificate to use can be selected with a runtime option (see [Runtime Options](#runtime-options)).

 #### Checkpoint archive integrity